OpenSpartan/openspartan-workshop/CURRENTRELEASE.md

 - [#41] Fixes average life positioning, ensuring that it can't cause overflow.
 - Calendar colors are now easier to read.
 - Fixes how ranked match percentage is calculated, now showing proper values for next level.
+- Home page now can be scrolled on smaller screens.
+- Inside match metadata, medals and ranked counterfactuals correctly flow when screen is resized.
+- The app now correctly reacts at startup to an error with authentication token acquisition.
+A message is shown if that is not possible.

 Refer to [**getting started guide**](https://openspartan.com/docs/workshop/guides/get-started/) to start using OpenSpartan Workshop.